codytaft/generator-swagger-react/README.md

 - Run generator: `yo react-swagger`
 - Follow Prompts
 - Run codgen with swagger-title in lowercase to generate api `npx openapi-codegen gen [swagger-title]`

+## TODO

+- add webpack to template for ts support
+- perhaps run create-react-app as part of template
+- find a simple JS generator